kieferaguilar/check-modify/README.md

 console.log( modifier("abc")     ); // prints "abc"
 console.log( modifier("abcdefg") ); // prints "abcde"
 ```
 **Note:** Currently, there is no option to reference a minified version directly.
-Rather, use import the modules you need.
+Rather, import/require the modules you need.

 ## Quick reference